Annex-Engineering/TradRack/docs/slicing/Slicing.md

 [changes to make to existing profiles](#changes-to-make-to-existing-profiles) for more details on these settings.

-Note: the purge volumes used in these profiles are for a mosquito magnum, but I have not done much experimentation or optimization.
-I would recommend doing your own tuning on purge volumes, try different wipe advanced algorithms (or use the purge volume tables), etc.

 ### Experimental Options

 Experimental profiles are included that eliminate the ramming and/or